-Though her most memorable support system was whatever kept the wardrobe malfunctions away in her plunging-every-which-way Versace gown, Combs is with Lopez too at the 2000 Grammys on Feb.
+Though her most memorable support system was whatever kept the wardrobe malfunctions away in her plunging-every-which-way Versace gown, Combs is also with Lopez at the 2000 Grammys on Feb.
 23.

-Oh, and she also actually rebrands herself as J.Lo this year, her Grammys moment propelling her into yet another stage of her career in which she tended to melt everything she touched, so legendary became her hotness.
+Oh, and she also actually rebrands herself as J.Lo this year, her Grammys moment propelling her into yet another stage of her career in which she starts to melt everything she touches, so legendary becomes her hotness.

 Apparently A-Rod regrets signing with the Rangers, wishing he'd signed with the Mets, but he doesn't reveal that until years later.
 Still, he again leads the American League in home runs, with 52, and becomes the first player since 1932 with at least 50 homers and 200 hits in a season.

 The unfortunate excitement of 1999 rears its head when Combs goes on trial on weapons charges in March and Lopez is asked to testify.
-She ultimately didn't have to take the stand, but before the man later to be known as Diddy was found not guilty on all counts, they broke up.
+She ultimately doesn't have to take the stand, but before the man later to be known as Diddy is found not guilty on all counts, they break up.

 A couple of weeks later they show up at the same Oscars after-party and Lopez is already with dancer Cris Judd.

 "She is somebody I will always love," Combs told Access Hollywood.
 "It is hard being a celebrity in a relationship.
 We will meet again some day.
 My heart is strong.
 I went to the party because I was invited and I was in town.
 I was looking forward to seeing her."
 He added, "It was a rough year and I just want her to be happy.
 I will always love her."

 Lopez then hightails it to the altar with Judd, marrying him on Sept.
 29.